Preamble

 Article III: Executive

-Section 1: Qualifications and Elections
+Section 1: President

-The executive Power shall be vested in a President of the United States of America, and such executive Power shall be limited in legal institutions in the expressed Law of this Constitution or passed by the Congress.
+The executive Power shall be vested in a President of the United States of America, and such executive Power shall be limited and constrained in legal institutions in the expressed Law of this Constitution or passed by the Congress.

 They shall hold their Office during the Term of four Years, and, together with the Vice President, chosen for the same Term.